 Cars need to be in good roadworthy condition to use the city’s streets.
-This means that engines must not exceed emissions limits or tyres having the correct amount of tread, for example.
-Tyres are of particular interest in London which has quite a few pot holes, so it is always worth inspecting a car’s tread and tyre pressure before heading into the city because suffering a blow out and having to fit a spare tyre on one of London’s busy streets would be something unpleasant, to say the least.
+This means that engines must not exceed emissions limits or tires having the correct amount of tread, for example.
+Tires are of particular interest in London which has quite a few potholes, so it is always worth inspecting a car’s tread and tire pressure before heading into the city because suffering a blow out and having to fit a spare tire on one of London’s busy streets would be something unpleasant, to say the least.
 Point S, a network of tyre dealers that spreads throughout UK allows drivers to book tyres online without any initial payment.
 Never run a red light or enter a yellow box junction in London prematurely, since a camera is likely to spot you resulting in an endorsement.
 London is full of traffic cameras which keep an eye on drivers.
 If you head into central London during a weekday, then be prepared to pay a fee to London’s traffic authority, Transport for London.
-We found it quite easy to avoid this fee by travelling there on the weekend, but it is not expensive if weekday travel is unavoidable.
+We found it quite easy to avoid this fee by traveling there on the weekend, but it is not expensive if weekday travel is unavoidable.

 Think Of Security